smeisler/Meisler_ReadingFA_Associations/README.md

 To cite:
 ---ADD CITATION HERE WHEN AVAILABLE---

 If using this code, please also cite relevant papers to the software and methods employed here.
-See our paper or the software-specific documentation (bottom of this README) for these references.
+See our paper or the software-specific documentation (bottom of this README) for these references.,

 ## Requirements
 ### In general
 - BIDS-compliant dataset with _at least_ T1w and DWI images
 - Singularity (used to compile and run Docker Images)
   - QSIPrep docker container (`singularity build qsiprep.simg docker://pennbbl/qsiprep:0.13.0RC1`)
-  - TractSeg docker container (`singularity build tractseg.simg docker://brainlife/tractseg:2.2`)
+  - TractSeg docker container (`singularity build tractseg.simg docker://wasserth/tractseg_container:master`)
+  - Combined MrTrix 3.0.3  (`singularity build mrtrix.simg docker://mrtrix3/mrtrix3:3.0.3`)
-  - Combined MrTrix 3.0.2 w/ FSL 6.0.4 and ANTs 2.3.4 container (`singularity build mrtrix_fsl.simg docker://sclove/mrtrix3.0.2`)
+  - FSL 6.0.4 (`singularity build fsl.simg docker://brainlife/fsl:6.0.4-patched`)
-  - If using your own single-shelled DTI data (not HBN), then you will also need mrtrix3tissue (`singularity build mrtrix3t.simg docker://vnmd/mrtrix3tissue_5.2.8:20201111`)
+  - If using your own single-shelled DTI data (not HBN), then you will also need mrtrix3tissue (`singularity build mrtrix3t.simg docker://kaitj/mrtrix3tissue:v5.2.9`)
   - Singularity 3.6.3 was used in this study.
 The images above were used in this study, but **more recent versions of these software may introduce improvements that should be used in future research.**
 - SLURM job scheduler, used for parallelizing jobs.
 If you uses SGE/PBS to schedule jobs, the scripts can be adapted using tips from this webpage: https://www.msi.umn.edu/slurm/pbs-conversion
-- Python environment with Jupyter capabilities and the following packages: numpy, scipy, pandas, glob, matplotlib, json, filecmp (most are standard Anaconda packages)
+- Python environment with Jupyter capabilities and the following dependencies: numpy, scipy, scikit-learn, pandas, os, glob, matplotlib, json, filecmp, nilearn, fslpy, pingouin, statsmodels, and seaborn
 - FreeSurfer license (https://surfer.nmr.mgh.harvard.edu/fswiki/License)
 ### Additional requirements if downloading HBN data
 - Data Usage Agreement (if working with Healthy Brain Network data), used to access neuroimaging and phenotypic data